-The permanent placement principles guide preservation, restoration, guardianship, open adoption, and parental responsibility to the Minister
+The permanent placement principles provide guidance on finding the best permanent home option for a child or young person.
+The principles cover preservation, restoration, guardianship, open adoption and parental responsibility to the Minister.

 A priority of the Permanency Support Program is keeping children safely together with their families wherever possible.
 We work to achieve this through early intervention and effective family support.

 Family preservation involves working with parents as early as possible and providing them with intensive support to help keep children and young people at home safely.

 Tools to support parents keep their children safe

 Family group conferencing is a family-focused, strengths-based program used mainly to resolve contact disputes or ensure that children and parents have support to enable the family to stay together.
 It gives families a stronger voice in decisions about their children’s care.